-Founded in 1878, the University of Montreal, with its two affiliated schools, the École Polytechnique and the HEC Montréal, is now the largest university in Quebec and the second largest in Canada, with over 64.000 students, including nearly 8.000 from around the world, and more than 11.000 diplomas awarded at every university level each year.
-Deeply rooted in Montreal and dedicated to its international mission, the University of Montreal is one of the top universities in the French-speaking world and is ranked 92nd on the list of top international institutions by the prestigious QS World University Rankings.
-The Faculty of pharmacy at University of Montreal is one of the largest faculties of pharmacy in Canada.
-In 2014, nearly 1.000 students were enrolled in undergraduate studies and more than 250 students were pursuing graduate studies.
+Founded in 1878, the University of Montreal is the largest university in Quebec and the second largest in Canada, with over 64,000 students, including nearly 8,000 from around the world, and with more than 11,000 diplomas awarded at every university level each year.
+Deeply rooted in Montreal and dedicated to its international mission, the University of Montreal is one of the top universities in the French-speaking world and is ranked 29th on the list of top international institutions in Pharmacy and pharmacology by the QS World University Rankings.

 University of Barcelona